-- comprehend that matrices can be used for storing and displaying information, identify different types of matrices, apply addition, subtraction and multiplication to matrices, solve matrix equations, determine the power of a matrix, make decisions and problem solve using matrices. - understand the meanings of the terms graph, edge, vertex, loop, degree of a vertex, subgraph, simple graph, complete graph, bipartite graph, directed graph (digraph), arc, weighted graph and network - identify practical situations that can be represented by a network and construct such networks, e.g. trails connecting camp sites in a national park, a social network, a transport network with one-way streets, a food web. - prove and apply angle, chord and tangent properties of circles - define the three basic trigonometric functions using the Unit Circle, use symmetry properties to determine the sine, cos and tan of any angle, graph sinusoidal and tangent functions, make decisions and problem solve using trigonometry - define the concept of a polynomial function and apply the factor and remainder theorems to solve problems, graph polynomial functions - use the definition of a logarithm to establish and apply the laws of logarithms - Use and apply Combinatorics to solve problems - Use and apply Set Theory, Number Theory and Boolean Algebra to solve problems - Understand the elements of Data Science and be able to use and apply them to solve problems
+- comprehend that matrices can be used for storing and displaying information, identify different types of matrices, apply addition, subtraction and multiplication to matrices, solve matrix equations, determine the power of a matrix, make decisions and problem solve using matrices. - understand the meanings of the terms graph, edge, vertex, loop, degree of a vertex, subgraph, simple graph, complete graph, bipartite graph, directed graph (digraph), arc, weighted graph and network - identify practical situations that can be represented by a network and construct such networks, e.g. trails connecting camp sites in a national park, a social network, a transport network with oneway streets, a food web. - prove and apply angle, chord and tangent properties of circles - define the three basic trigonometric functions using the Unit Circle, use symmetry properties to determine the sine, cos and tan of any angle, graph sinusoidal and tangent functions, make decisions and problem solve using trigonometry - define the concept of a polynomial function and apply the factor and remainder theorems to solve problems, graph polynomial functions - use and apply Combinatorics to solve problems - use and apply Set Theory and Number Theory to solve problems - be introduced to the complex number system and arithmetic with complex numbers. - communicate vectors graphically and algebraically, completing vector addition in both graphically and algebraically.

-During the year, students will participate in the Intermediate Section of the Mathematics Challenge and the Australian Mathematics Competition run by the Australian Mathematics Trust, and also undertake their own Mathematics Project.
+During the year, students will participate in the Intermediate Section of the Mathematics Challenge and the Australian Mathematics Competition run by the Australian Mathematics Trust.